kahlilwassell/MPCS53014FinalProject/README.md

 3. Expanded Visualization:
   - Heatmaps for crowding across the entire transit network, and a real time view of train locations.

-**Last Minute Notes**

-I figured out there was a small bug in my speed layer at the last moment.
-This was in updating one of the tables that I have for the kafka consumer where it will overwrite the number of rides accidentally for one of the core tables.
-I would fix this if there was time but there is not.

 **Contributors**
   - Kahlil Wassell (Project Lead and Developer)